Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): First-Principles Calculations Details

 \subsection{First-Principles Calculation of Monopole Charge}

-When the effects of SOC are neglected, the electronic structure of $\beta$-MoTe$_2$ {\blue exhibits} two nodal lines connecting the 28$^{\text{th}}$ and 29$^{\text{th}}$ spin-degenerate pair of bands, related by inversion symmetry, lying on either side of the $k_{y}=0$ plane, and intersecting $Y\Gamma$ (Fig.~2(b)).
-Rather than surround one of these nodal lines with a sphere as done in Refs.~\onlinecite{YoungkukMonopole,AdrianMonopole,SigristMonopole} for tight-binding models, we surround it with a geometrically simpler closed tetragonal prism. {\blue Defining the Wilson matrix as the product of the adjacent overlap matrices --$\braket{u_{{\bf k}_1}}{u_{{\bf k}_2}}$--, where $\ket{u_{{\bf k}}}$ is the cell-periodic part of the Bloch eigenstate}, we calculate the phases of the Wilson loop eigenvalues over the lower 28 spin degenerate-pairs of bands on the following paths along this prism, shown in Fig.~2(c)).
-We begin by calculating the loops on the bottom of the prism along the path $(x,0,x)\rightarrow(-x,0,x)\rightarrow(-x,0,-x)\rightarrow(x,0,-x)\rightarrow(x,0,x)$, taking $x$ to vary from $0$ to $0.45$ in units of the reciprocal lattice vectors. {\blue We choose the bound $x=0.45$ such that the prism can contain as much as possible of the half BZ without touching the zone edge.
+When the effects of SOC are neglected, the electronic structure of $\beta$-MoTe$_2$ exhibits two nodal lines connecting the 28$^{\text{th}}$ and 29$^{\text{th}}$ spin-degenerate pair of bands, related by inversion symmetry, lying on either side of the $k_{y}=0$ plane, and intersecting $Y\Gamma$ (Fig.~\ref{fig:Fig2}(b) of the main text).
+Rather than surround one of these nodal lines with a sphere, as is done in Refs.~\onlinecite{YoungkukMonopole,AdrianMonopole,SigristMonopole} for tight-binding models, we surround it with a geometrically simpler closed tetragonal prism.
+Defining the Wilson matrix as the product of the adjacent overlap matrices -- $\braket{u_{{\bf k}_1}}{u_{{\bf k}_2}}$ --, where $\ket{u_{{\bf k}}}$ is the cell-periodic part of the Bloch eigenstate, we calculate the phases of the Wilson loop eigenvalues over the lower 28 spin-degenerate pairs of bands on the following paths along this prism, shown in Fig.~\ref{fig:Fig2}(c) of the main text.
+We begin by calculating the loops on the bottom of the prism along the path $(x,0,x)\rightarrow(-x,0,x)\rightarrow(-x,0,-x)\rightarrow(x,0,-x)\rightarrow(x,0,x)$, taking $x$ to vary from $0$ to $0.45$ in units of the reciprocal lattice vectors.
+We choose the bound $x=0.45$ such that the prism can contain as much as possible of the half BZ without touching the zone edge.
 We then take loops of increasing height $y$ along the sides of the prism along the path $(0.45,y,0.45)\rightarrow(-0.45,y,0.45)\rightarrow(-0.45,0,-0.45)\rightarrow(0.45,0,-0.45)\rightarrow(0.45,0,0.45)$, taking $y$ to vary from $0$ to $0.5$.
 We finally close the exterior of the prism by taking square loops on the top of decreasing width $2x$, where each loop is taken along the path $(x,0.5,x)\rightarrow(-x,0.5,x)\rightarrow(-x,0.5,-x)\rightarrow(x,0.5,-x)\rightarrow(x,0.5,x)$, taking $x$ to vary from $0.45$ to $0$.
-We plot in the inset panel of Fig.~2(b) the resulting Wilson spectrum as a function of $x$ for the bottom, then $y$ for the sides, and then finally $x$ for the top, which we condense and label as the overall ``azimuthal momentum'' $k_{\theta}$.
-The Wilson loop eigenvalues exhibit} the characteristic winding of a MNL {\red (SM~\ref{sec:TBmodel})}~\cite{YoungkukMonopole,AdrianMonopole,SigristMonopole}.
+We plot in the inset panel of Fig.~\ref{fig:Fig2}(b) of the main text the resulting Wilson spectrum as a function of $x$ for the bottom, then $y$ for the sides, and then finally $-x$ for the top, which we condense and label as the overall ``polar momentum'' $k_{\theta}$.
+The Wilson loop eigenvalues exhibit the characteristic winding of an MNL (Appendix~\ref{sec:TBmodel})~\cite{YoungkukMonopole,AdrianMonopole,SigristMonopole}.